Missouri

 Transportation and Land Use Integration: No policy in place or proposed.

-FAST Freight Plans and Goals: Missouri has a state freight plan that identifies a multimodal freight network, but it does not include freight energy or greenhouse gas reduction goals.
+FAST Freight Plans and Goals: Missouri has a 2022 state freight plan that identifies a multimodal freight network, but it does not include freight energy or greenhouse gas reduction targets.
+We found the following relevant goals and objectives addressing alternative fueling infrastructure and intermodal freight:

 Missouri statutes (Section 226.225) provides dedicated funding for non-highway modes of transportation.
 A portion of motor vehicle sales taxes are deposited into the State Transportation Fund for non-highway purposes.